nous-clawds4/tapestry-cli/docs/node-types/__template__.md

 ## JSON Schema node

-This is the JSON Schema node for the concept of ``.
+This is the JSON Schema node for the concept of `foo bars`.

 The above file should validate against the JSON schema within the file below (within `jsonSchema`).